 What to Serve with Zucchini Fritters

 - Bacon and Eggs.
 These fritters make an excellent addition to a breakfast spread!
 Serve them alongside Air Fryer Bacon and Egg White Frittata.
-(Add Fruit Salad for a perfect, well-rounded spread.)
+(Add Fruit Salad for a perfect, well-rounded meal.)

 - Salmon.
-Pair these fritters with Garlic Salmon with Lemon Butter or Salmon Burgers.
+Pair these fritters with Smoked Salmon and sour cream or Salmon Cakes and avocado.

 - Chicken.
-Air Fryer Chicken Thighs, Honey Mustard Chicken Tenders, or a Grilled Chicken Sandwich would be wonderful with these fritters.
+Air Fryer Chicken Thighs, Chicken Tenders, or a Grilled Chicken Sandwich would be wonderful with these fritters.

 - Sausage.
 These zucchini fritters would be delicious with Sausage and Peppers or Italian Sausage Skillet with Vegetables.